timaw513-emergenit/salesforce-cli-mcp-server/README.md

 2. You have proper backup procedures in place
 3. You understand the implications of the commands being executed
 4. You review any destructive operations before confirming
+5. The HTTP server (if used) is only accessible from trusted networks

 ## Troubleshooting